Webhook Integration for AS2

 }

-In addition to the details in the received message payload under Section 2.1, the Send Failure JSON payload would also include:
+In addition to the details in the sent message payload under Section 2.3, the Send Failure JSON payload would also include:

 Triggered when a submitted message has changed the status to incomplete and has exhausted the automatic retries.
 MFT Gateway marks outgoing messages as Incomplete when the trading partner accepted the message but failed to acknowledge back within the maximum waiting time.
 Webhook request contains a JSON payload representing the incompleted entity (AS2 message) such as the following.